breatheco-de/content/src/content/lesson/learn-in-public.md

 ## What is Learn In Public?

-**Learning in private** is what most of us are used to: reading, attending class, completing assignments, and quietly leveling up until graduation.
+**Learning in private** is what most of us are used to: reading, attending classes, completing assignments, and quietly leveling up until graduation.

 **Learning in public** means sharing your progress openly.
 That could be: